install windows 11 raspberry pi

 Here is how to install it:

-• Open Pi-Apps.
-You’ll find it in your main menu, under Accessories.
+• Launch Pi-Apps.
+You’ll find it in your main menu, under Preferences.

-• Go in “All Apps” or “Tools” and find “Windows Flasher” near the end.
+• Navigate to “All Apps” or “Tools” and find “Windows Flasher” near the end.

 Pi-Apps will do everything for you.
 You will have to wait a few minutes, and then it’ll be installed on your Raspberry Pi.

-Once WoR Flasher installed, start it from the main menu – it’s under the Accessories submenu too.
-The interface is straightforward, it will ask you:
+Once WoR Flasher installed, start it from the main menu > Accessories.

-• The device where you want to flash Windows 11.
+• The storage device where you want to flash Windows 11.

-At this stage, make sure to have your USB drive plugged in, and nothing else to avoid any issue (it wouldn’t be a good idea to flash Windows 11 on your backup disk!).
+At this stage, make sure to have your USB drive plugged in, and nothing else to avoid any issues (it wouldn’t be a good idea to flash Windows 11 on your backup disk!).

 • An installation overview will show up, you have nothing to change here, the tool will use the best settings for your device automatically.